SubhKnight/Assignment-using-Rust/README.md

 # Assignment-using-Rust
-This i smy firrst Repomy
+This is my firrst Repomy
 My name is Subhajit Dubey